 The school works positively with external agencies.
-It seeks appropriate support from them to ensure that the needs of all students are met.
+It seeks appropriate support from relevant external advisers or organisations to ensure that the needs of all students are met.
 When deemed appropriate, the school will seek referral to external agencies, including Hertfordshire Children's Safeguarding Partnership and may report a disciplinary matter to the Police.